-At about 10:00 pm, a Mauston woman visiting a nun near the Durward's Glen retreat site encountered a car in her friend's driveway that matched the description of the Hornet and had the same license plate.
+At about 8 p.m. the Friday of the disappearance, a Mauston woman visiting a nun near the Durward's Glen retreat site encountered a car in her friend's driveway that matched the description of the Hornet and had the same license plate.
 The young male driver of the car matched Robert's description and told the woman something like "I'm looking for my friend.
 I'm supposed to meet my friend."
 The young man said he must be at the wrong place and then drove away to the east, away from the relay tower.

 Robert's vehicle was later recovered parked in a driveway near the State Patrol relay antenna on Tower Road southeast of the city.
 The wheels, tires and the battery was gone.